TreeCoder: Systematic Exploration and Optimisation of Decoding and Constraints for LLM Code Generation: Data Availability Statement

 Product of experts formulation is desirable because it encourages breaking down the score assessment into individual modular components that can be applied individually or stacked.
 Such modularity helps allow for more explainable systems where the end-user can see which constraint has been violated.
 By using multiplication as the aggregation function any expert gets veto power over the sequence of tokens.
 This aligns well with the setting of constrained decoding for code generation where any syntax mistake, unit test failure, or security violation invalidates the solution.

-\paragraph*{Increased Expressive Power} Furthermore, we find that the product of experts formulation coupled with grammar constrained decoding increases expressivity of context free languages.
+\paragraph*{\textbf{Increased Expressive Power}} Furthermore, we find that the product of experts formulation coupled with grammar constrained decoding increases expressivity of context free languages.
 It allows us to recognise strings that a single context-free grammar (CFG) could not.
 For example, consider the following two grammars over the alphabet $\{a, b, c\}$:

-Grammar $G_1$ and $G_2$ generate the language $L_1$ and $L_2$ respectively. $L_1$ consists of any number of $a$'s followed by an equal number of $b$’s and $c$’s.
+{ } Grammar $G_1$ and $G_2$ generate the language $L_1$ and $L_2$ respectively. $L_1$ consists of any number of $a$'s followed by an equal number of $b$’s and $c$’s.
 Similarly $L_2$ consists of an equal number of $a$'s and $b$'s followed by any number of $c$'s.
-Their intersection enforces both constraints simultaneously.
+Their intersection enforces both constraints simultaneously: $L_1 = \{\, a^i b^n c^n \mid i,n \ge 0 \,\}; L_2 = \{\, a^n b^n c^j \mid n,j \ge 0 \,\}; L_1 \cap L_2 = \{\, a^n b^n c^n \mid n \ge 0 \,\}$.
 This language, well known from formal language theory, is \emph{not} context-free~\cite{bar1961formal}.
 Hence, while both $L_1$ and $L_2$ are individually generated by CFGs, their intersection exceeds the expressive power of context-free grammars.
 Our approach, however, can represent this intersection naturally by adding two context-free grammars as decoding constraints to the expand\_node function.